 Are these complementary therapies recognised?

 The South African Department of Health recognises all of the above health practices and South African medical aids now pay for most of these therapies.
-Professional councils regulate and monitor complementary health practices and professionals and this ensures that the public is offered protection from unscrupulous and illegitimate therapists.
+Professional councils, such as the Allied Health Professions Council, regulate and monitor complementary health practices and professionals.

 How do I know that the practitioner is reputable?